dicksont/propene/README.md

-Propene is a JavaScript library for binding Object properties to HTML element state.
-It transforms property values to element state.
+Propene is a front-end JavaScript library that allows developers to create reactive bindings  of HTML element state to Object properties.
+It auto-magically synchronizes element state with new property values.